What Is Data Analysis? (With Examples)

 Data-driven decision-making, sometimes abbreviated to DDDM, can be defined as the process of making strategic business decisions based on facts, data, and metrics instead of intuition, emotion, or observation.

-Just about any business or organisation can use data analytics to help inform their decisions and boost their performance.
-Some of the most successful companies across various industries—from Amazon and Netflix to Reliance Industries and HDFC Bank—integrate data into their business plans to improve their overall business performance.

-Data analysis makes use of a range of analysis tools and technologies.
-Some top skills for data analysts include structured query language (SQL), data visualisation, statistical programming languages (like R and Python), machine learning, and spreadsheets.

-According to Glassdoor, the average salary for a data analyst in India is ₹5,80,500 2.
-The salary range is typically between ₹3L and ₹12L.

-Data analytics tends to be less maths-intensive than data science.
-While you probably won’t need to master advanced mathematics, a foundation in basic maths and statistical analysis can help set you up for success.
+This might sound obvious, but in practice, not all organizations are as data-driven as they could be.
+According to the global management consulting firm McKinsey Global Institute, data-driven companies are better at acquiring new customers, maintaining customer loyalty, and achieving above-average profitability [2].

 If you’re interested in a career in the high-growth field of data analytics, you can begin building job-ready skills with the Google Data Analytics Professional Certificate.
 Prepare yourself for an entry-level job as you learn from Google employees—no experience or degree is required.
+Once you finish, you can apply directly to employers, including Google.

+Just about any business or organization can use data analytics to help inform their decisions and boost their performance.
+Some of the most successful companies across a range of industries—from Amazon and Netflix and Starbucks—integrate data into their business plans to improve their overall business performance.

+Data analytics tends to be less math-intensive than data science.
+While you probably won’t need to master any advanced mathematics, a foundation in basic math and statistical analysis can help set you up for success.

 Editorial Team